renovatebot/renovate/docs/usage/dependency-pinning.md

 A good argument made by [@LinusU](https://github.com/LinusU) is:

-> Pinning will only protect you against breakage in a, in many cases, small percentage of your packages.
-If you for example have installed Express and pinned it, you will only protect yourself against a bad Express release, it will not help with the 30 dependencies that Express has.
+> In many cases, pinning will only protect you against breakage in a small percentage of your packages.
+If you for example have installed Express and pinned it, you'll only protect yourself against a bad Express release, it will not help with the 30 dependencies that Express has.
 >
 > Because of this, I personally think that pinning dependencies just creates a false sense of security, and that using a lock file is superior in every way.